First artist release for 2023

 Through the many concerts, Di Derre has become a very cohesive and «tight» band, and all the members contribute with their own spesific identity and musicality.
 Unni Wilhelmsen has given the band an extra dimension.

-Make sure to experience the special occasion when Trodheimsolistene augmented by musicians from the Air Force Music Corps under the direction of Kork conductor Nick Davis.
+Make sure to experience the special occasion when Trodheimsolistene augmented by musicians from The Norwegian Air Force Band under the direction of Kork conductor Nick Davis.
 This will be the concert everyone in Molde MUST attend in 2023.

 Di Derre: Jo Nesbø – vocals og guitar, Magnus Larsen jr. – bass, Espen Stenhammer – drums, Halvor Holter – keyboards, Unni Wilhelmsen – guitar og vocals, and Lars Jones – guitar, harmonica and other instruments.